mh001/thereweare/coincontrol.md

 Test report for the coin control function of Peerunity
 ===================================================

-This report covers test results of the coin control feature of Peerunity v0.4.0 released at http://www.peercointalk.org/index.php?topic=2648.msg23426#msg23426
+This report covers test results of the coin control feature of Peerunity v0.4.0 released [here](http://www.peercointalk.org/index.php?topic=2648.msg23426#msg23426)

-The test follows the list of functions specified in _Yet another Coin Control Release_(https://bitcointalk.org/index.php?topic=144331.0) by cozz, using Peercoin testnet.
+The test follows the list of functions specified in [_Yet another Coin Control Release_ by cozz](https://bitcointalk.org/index.php?topic=144331.0).

-Test environment: windows 7 professional 32bit.

-Software to be tested: Download Peerunity distribution peerunity-rc.zip Unzip contents of peerunity.zip in D:\bin
+The tests are done on windows 7 professional 32bit.
+Peerunity distribution peerunity-rc.zip is downloaded and unzip'ped in D:\bin

-Run peerunity with the command.
+Run peerunity with a bat file with the command
 ```
 D:\bin\peerunity-rc\peerunity-rc-qt -conf=D:\bin\peerunity-rc\ppcoin.conf
 ```
-The config file D:\bin\peerunity-rc\ppcoin.conf has the following contents
+The config file D:\bin\peerunity-rc\ppcoin.conf has
 ```
 datadir=D:\bin\peerunity-rc
 testnet=1